 Cleopatra lured Mark Antony to overindulgence on her barge and captivated him, bringing him against his wishes, to her palace.
 He didn’t say no and began his long, romantic and self-denying journey to disaster for himself, Cleopatra, Egypt and the Rome that was.

 Or perhaps the jewels on the plate remind you of the jeweled wall in the film, “Journey to the Center of the Earth.”
 A character plucks an embedded jewel from the wall which weakens the wall.
 The weakeness allows a flood to rush into the enclosure and threaten all the characters’ lives.
 But, in that story the terrible danger also opened the avenue to freedom.

 If these were your associations to the dream image then in waking time you first speak or, preferably, write them quickly before you forget.
 As you think, write, remember and visualize the images and the amplifications you also will experience feelings.
 Your feelings are your entry to the deeper meaning.

 Are you rejecting an offer or opportunity in your life?
 Can you sense risk and danger if you accept?
 Is it possible that what you fear and reject can lead you to a more expanded, lush and free life?
 Do you need to resist your weakness?
 Is your perceived weakness actually a letting go so more good can flow into your life?

 Is your deep Self awakening you to choices your more shallow sense of yourself rejects?
 Are you being called to be braver?

 What is the difference between shallow self-indulgence and profound wealth beyond the limits of your present imagination?

-Exploring these questions is the journey of deepening yourself and your Self.
+Exploring these questions, especially with your psychotherapist, is the journey of deepening yourself and your Self.
 You may be surprised at how much your life opens as you open your psyche to the world of meaning in your dreams.